Grow Your Small Business with Twitter

 How do I say what I want to say in 280 characters?

-If that’s not enough, adding images to your Tweets is always a good idea.
-They catch they eye and illustrate (or emphasize) the point you’re making.
+If that’s not enough, adding images and videos to your Tweets is always a good idea.
+They catch the eye and illustrate (or emphasize) the point you’re making.
 Here are some of the most popular image types you can test out with your followers.

 If that’s still not enough, Twitter’s Website Cards give you not only the usual amount of space, but also an image, and the text in the automatic link preview.
 Check it out: